ivan-guerra/programmador.com/content/posts/2023/morse-translator.md

 completion.

 A complete description of how `Beeper` does its thing is worthy of a separate post.
-You can find the article from which this code derives here or checkout the `Beeper` [source code][11].
+You can find the article from which this code derives [here][10].

 ## Translating to Beeps